 You’re about to spiral out of control, end up in a place of despair, and feel horrible about not just your body, but about yourself as a person.

 This is ridiculous!
-Emotions are defined very clearly by the American Psychology Association (APA), derived from the Merriam-Webster dictionary.
+The American Psychology Association (APA), derived from the Merriam-Webster dictionary, clearly defines emotions.
 According to the APA, “Emotions are conscious mental reactions (such as anger or fear) subjectively experienced as strong feelings usually directed toward a specific object and typically accompanied by physiological and behavioral changes in the body.”

 So, why do we spend so much energy focusing on what’s “wrong” with emotional eating?
 It’s clear from the APA’s definition of emotions that it’s typical and expected for emotions to give rise to a change in behavior.
 Eating is a behavior.
 Labelling “emotional” eating as “wrong” is the real problem, not emotional eating itself.